justnonamenoname/lt/readme.txt

 The chain [signals - qualia] leads to two possibilities:
 1) Qualia cannot be detected, and then the signals appear as leading nowhere without effect
-2) Qualia can be detected as a quantum effect of reverse influence A quantum phenomenon leads to qualia.
-Physicists may begin to hypothesize which quantum phenomenon it could be, and start creating a model of the qualia generator.
+2) Qualia can be detected as a quantum effect of reverse influence

 Fundamentality in the brain